 Pomade is a male hair styling product that creates a shiny, firm, long lasting hold.
 Traditionally made from lard, petroleum jelly, beeswax, or lanolin, it makes a thick, waxy substance used to create classic male hairstyles like pompadours or quiffs, and for making specialty male grooming products.
 Pomades are also popular to use with Afro-textured, or kinky hair for added moisture and better control over thicker, more curly or coarse hair.
 Today’s pomades are generally made with either water-soluble or oil-based products known for their long lasting, multi-use styling ability.
+Continue reading below to find out more about what pomade is used for and made of.

 Brief History of Pomade